MiningMarsh/openhab-helper-libraries/mmdev.md

 Auto detection works as follows:

 The grandparent of the current module is imported.
-If it imports successfully, and has a field 'collection' on it, that field is used.
+If it imports successfully, and has an attribute 'collection' on it, that atteibute is used.
 Otherwise, the name of the module is used as the collection.
 If the grandparent cannot be imported, it instead imports the parent and repeats the same process.

 A device name is discovered based on the function name given during device definition.

 ### Properties

 Properties wrap a single item each.
-Once a property is defined, `mmdev` will begin to maintain the item backing it transparently whenever a new device is instantiated..
+Once a property is defined, `mmdev` will begin to maintain the item backing it transparently whenever a new device is instantiated.

 #### Property Items